Ghana-Data-Science-Summit-IndabaX-Ghana/IndabaX25/LLMs for Text Generation & Summarization/README.md

 This repository contains materials for a comprehensive workshop on leveraging Large Language Models (LLMs) for text generation and summarization tasks.

+---

 ## Overview

-The workshop explores modern approaches to text summarization using transformer-based architectures, covering both extractive and abstractive techniques.
-Participants will gain practical experience implementing multi-stage summarization pipelines and evaluating their quality using various metrics.
+This workshop explores modern approaches to text summarization using transformer-based architectures, covering both extractive and abstractive techniques.
+Participants will gain practical experience implementing multi-stage summarization pipelines, controlling generation parameters, and evaluating summary quality using various metrics.

+---

-## Workshop Objectives
+## Learning Objectives

+By the end of this workshop, you will be able to:

-- **You will be able to compare multiple summarization approaches**: Understand and apply extractive, abstractive, and hybrid techniques for text summarization.
+- **Compare multiple summarization approaches:** Understand and apply extractive, abstractive, and hybrid techniques for text summarization.
-- **You will be able to control summary generation**: Learn how to adjust summary length, style, and focus using advanced control parameters.
+- **Control summary generation:** Adjust summary length, style, and focus using advanced control parameters (temperature, top-k, top-p, etc.).
-- **You will be able to evaluate summaries comprehensively**: Go beyond ROUGE by assessing factual consistency and semantic similarity.
+- **Evaluate summaries comprehensively:** Go beyond ROUGE by assessing factual consistency, semantic similarity, and human-centric metrics.
-- **You will be able to build multi-stage summarization pipelines**: Combine different techniques to create more effective summarization systems.
+- **Build multi-stage summarization pipelines:** Combine different techniques to create more effective summarization systems.
+- **Handle complex and multimodal documents:** Summarize long, multi-document, and multimodal (text + images) content.
+- **Engineer effective prompts:** Use prompt engineering frameworks (like CO-STAR) for structured and controlled output.

+---

 ## Table of Contents